The Sporadic Blogger Strikes Again!

 I added a flurry of posts last year around Christmastime.
 Did you notice? 😉

 I'm sharing that amazing story with you today.

 It's all about the heart of the matter!

-Anyway, 40 year story a little bit shorter, once I reconnected with God and broke open that Bible with the intention of meeting Him there in the pages, it was eye-opening, life-changing, and utterly amazing to watch Him at work in my life.
+For now, 40-year story a little bit shorter—once I reconnected with God and broke open that Bible with the intention of meeting Him there in the pages, it was eye-opening, life-changing, and utterly amazing to watch Him at work in my life.

 I'll be sharing some of those tales with you too. 😏

 During that time, I learned this verse.